nicole140002-wang/Fibre-Coverage-SFA-Consistency-Audit-Wellington-Pilot/README.md

 ## Project Context

-The New Zealand Commerce Commission publishes both:
+The New Zealand Commerce Commission publishes two relevant spatial datasets:

-- **Fibre Coverage** — geographic areas covered by fibre infrastructure.
+- **Fibre Coverage** — published geographic areas with fibre coverage.
-- **Specified Fibre Areas (SFA)** — parcels formally recognised as having access to specified fibre services.
+- **Specified Fibre Areas (SFA)** — parcels formally recognised as being within a specified fibre service area.

-The two datasets serve different purposes and do not contain a common business key for direct attribute joins.
+The datasets serve different purposes and do not share a common identifier for a direct attribute join.
+A spatial comparison is therefore required.

-This creates a useful spatial data quality question:
+> [!IMPORTANT]

-> **Do Chorus-related SFA parcels spatially align with the published fibre
+> **Key question:** Do Chorus-related SFA parcels spatially align with the published Fibre Coverage?
-> coverage extent?**

-Because the datasets were published using different reference dates, identified mismatches are treated as **review candidates rather than confirmed source-data errors**.
+Because the datasets use different reference dates, identified mismatches are treated as **review candidates rather than confirmed source-data errors**.

+> [!NOTE]
+> **Portfolio project:** This is an independent GIS portfolio project developed for skills demonstration using publicly available data.
+It is not commissioned by, affiliated with, or endorsed by Chorus or the New Zealand Commerce Commission.

 ---